DavidBelay/Trivia_Game/README.md

 >* Execute = to execute Python MySQL queries on your MySQL database.
 >* queries = is a question or a request for information expressed in a formal manner.
 >* DML = Data Manipulation Language refers to DELETE, INSERT, REPLACE, SELECT, and UPDATE
+>* MYDB = it refers to the database connection which I used

 ## **🖨️ How does This Trivia Question Game Works **
 * First this question will have Admin User and Normal User.